ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.1.
 Billing Models

 Billing Models are different approaches for pricing and charging a Customer based on their needs, use of the Services, and purchased licenses.
 ERP.net offers three types of Billing Models for their Customers.
 Billing Models are applied to the different Usage limits (see Section 7.1.1).
-Depending on the details specified in the Order Form one Billing Model can be applied to all Usage limits or different Billing Models can be chosen for specific Usage limits.
+Depending on the details specified in the Subscription Order one Billing Model can be applied to all Usage limits or different Billing Models can be chosen for specific Usage limits.

 #### 9.1.1.
 Types of Billing Models

-- **Subscription Billing Model** – You commit in advance to purchase a specific quantity of Services and to pay upfront for each Billing Period as stated on the Order Form.
+- **Subscription Billing Model** – You commit in advance to purchase a specific quantity of Services and to pay upfront for each Billing Period as stated on the Subscription Order.
 Committed quantities not used during the month will expire at the end of it.

 - **Usage Billing Models** (Pay-As-You-Go) – You pay based on actual usage in the preceding month with no upfront commitment.
-Payment is on a periodic basis, according to the Billing Period specified in the Order Form.
+Payment is on a periodic basis, according to the Billing Period specified in the Subscription Order.

 - **Combined billing model** (Pay-As-You-Grow) – This model combines the above two and it’s applied exceptionally to certain usage limits.
 Customer commits to specific quantity, which is paid upfront for every Billing Period (Subscription Model).
 In case the Customer's needs exceed this quantity, they are charged based on certain unit of cost (Usage Model).
 In the beginning of each Billing Period Customer is billed for all excess usage from the last Billing Period, plus the applicable subscription fee for the next.